Monson House

 When I saw him this morning, said the doctor, he was resting easy and his temperature was normal, with no indication of fever.
 I do not mean by this that he is out of danger, as inflammation may yet set in which my be fatal; but from his present condition there is little to fear

-The Marshall Suspended The application for admission to bail was quietly made, and Mayor Boyce was unaware that the Marshal had been released, until after dinner.
+The application for admission to bail was quietly made, and Mayor Boyce was unaware that the Marshal had been released, until after dinner.
 The Mayor immediately made out a notice suspending him from duty.